How to Immigrate to Canada under Express Entry Program

 How does Canada’s Express Entry system work and how do I apply?

 The immigration applicants must submit an Expression of Interest (EoI) to the Government of Canada.
 If you meet the minimum eligibility requirements of the program in question, you will be invited to the Express Entry pool.
-We can assist you with the preparation of Your profile if you meet the minimum eligibility requirements.

 After, Immigration, Refugees, and Citizenship Canada (IRCC) proceed with the issuance of Invitations to Apply (ITAs) for Canadian Permanent Residence to the highest-ranking individuals in the pool.
 This is done during Express Entry draws.
 If you are among those issued an ITA, you will be provided with the deadline to submit your application for permanent residence.